 - use the power of visual dividers and common directional cues to perceive the information faster

-- find the contact information and navigation links into the website footer
+- find the contact information and navigation links in the website footer

 Product page first-screen view on Target: multiple photos of the item, both clean and integrated into the environment, clear and instantly noticeable controls for choice of color, the obvious search field in the header, breadcrumbs creating the secondary navigation level, social proof in the form of ratings and questions, and clear call-to-action element.